 - Stay ahead of and combat inflammation and pain with Oska Pulse and pain relieving oils and lotions like my favorite topical oil from BioCBD+ and HempZ.
 Oska Pulse has kept my neck and back muscles from seizing up after sitting for hours in the car.
 I apply a pain relieving oil or lotion before getting into the car and then reapply as needed throughout my trip.

 - Dress comfortably.
 While I still want to look cute in the pictures my family takes during stops along the way, it is not a time to wear clothing that binds, scratches, or puts pressure on any of my pain sources.
 Heat and cold temps outside and inside the vehicle also affect my pain level.
-Dressing in layers, wearing pants (leggings usually) with an elastic waist band or loose clothing, and bringing along a pair of cozy slippers helps me arrive at my destination without unnecessarily increasing my pain.
+Dressing in layers, wearing pants (leggings usually) with an elastic waistband or loose clothing, and bringing along a pair of cozy slippers helps me arrive at my destination without unnecessarily increasing my pain.

 - Rest when needed.
 Fighting fatigue while traveling only makes it worse.
 As long as I am not the one who is driving, I allow myself to sleep when my body demands it.
 There was a time when I was afraid of missing sites or felt like I had to stay awake to entertain my husband while he drove, but all that did was take away from our time together when we reached our destination.
-To make sleeping in the car easier, I bring along a neck pillow, sleep mask to block out the sun, and or ear plugs.
+To make sleeping in the car easier, I bring along a neck pillow, sleep mask to block out the sun, and or earplugs.

 - Nothing ruins a trip like upsetting my tummy by eating fast food or fatty/fried foods on the road.
 To adhere to my dietary needs/restrictions I plan ahead by searching for restaurants that have options to keep my bowels happy.

 - Prepare for the unexpected.
 Sometimes our bowels and bladders can’t wait until we reach our next pit stop.
 To reduce my anxiety and fear of not being able to make it to the next toilet, I bring along adult diapers.
-While it is not something that I desire to use, they bring me peace of mind knowing that my body and not my clothes or the car will only need to be cleaned up afterwards.
+While it is not something that I desire to use, they bring me peace of mind knowing that my body and not my clothes or the car will only need to be cleaned up afterward.
 A portable potty is also an option.

 1. Oska!
 Use it on whatever part of your body gets stiff when sitting for long periods.
 For me as a passenger, that’s my lower back.
 When I take a turn driving, that’s also my shoulders.

 2. Stay hydrated!
-For every sip you take of an energy drink or coffee, take two sips of water to avoid becoming dehydrated.
+For every sip, you take of an energy drink or coffee, take two sips of water to avoid becoming dehydrated.

 3. Stop about every 2 hours to stretch and walk for a few minutes.

 4. Eat as healthy as possible.
 Additives, grease, and sodium in restaurant food can make you feel terrible!
 Snack foods can also be an issue.
 Pack healthy snacks so you’re not tempted by gas station treats.
 If you can, pack a cooler with simple pre-made meals, too.
-If you know you’ll need to grab fast food on the road, scope out nutritional information of major chains online before you leave on your trip; make a list of menu items that are best for your body’s sensitivities.
+If you know you’ll need to grab fast food on the road, scope out the nutritional information of major chains online before you leave on your trip; make a list of menu items that are best for your body’s sensitivities.

 - I use PEMF therapy with Oska Pulse to combat back pain from sitting in the car and to ease the pain in my hands after playing my video games for too long!